Get in Touch

 (ii) Negative zero error and its correction:

-The zero error is negative when the zero mark of the Vernier scale shifted towards the left side of the zero of main scale when jaws C and D are made to touch each other.
-In such case, measured length will be less than the actual length and, therefore, the zero error is called negative zero error.
-Hence, we have to add negative error with the actual error If, for example, the 8th Vernier mark coincides with a main scale reading as shown in the fig 1.4, then the Zero error is:
+The zero error is negative when the zero mark on the Vernier scale shifts towards the left side of the zero mark on the main scale when jaws C and D touch each other.
+In this case, the measured length will be less than the actual length and, therefore, the zero error is called negative zero error.
+Hence, we have to add negative error with the obtained reading.
+If, for example, the 8th Vernier mark coincides with a main scale mark as shown in Fig 1.4, then the Zero error is:

 Zero error = 0.00 – (10-8) ** x Least Count = 0.00 – 2 x 0.01